abkolan/stream-alerts/README.md

 The sample tweets can be extracted by running:
 `tar -xf sample-tweets.tar.gz`

-3. This repo also comes with a script `gen-tweets.sh` that would randomly generate 1000000 tweets per second from the `sample-tweets` file.
+3. This repo has a simulation script `gen-tweets.sh` that would randomly generate 1000000 tweets per second from the `sample-tweets` file.
 Tweets per minute can be modifed in the `gen-tweets.sh`

 4. Run the simulation
 `./gen-tweets.sh |